Running more efficient, productive, and inclusive meetings is something we all want, and our Meetings tool will help you accomplish this goal.

 Here are some more tips on the topic sections:

-- For Opening Topics, you might include items such as review metrics and objectives, review project plans or Asana project boards, bug review, or cycle review.
+- For Opening Topics, you might include items such as review metrics and goals, review project plans or Asana project boards, bug review, or cycle review.
+You can also gather one-off agenda topics from everyone in the meeting and add them to the agenda.
+Go around the room and quickly ask each person if there's anything else they want to discuss during the session.

 - For Closing Topics, you might consider including forward-looking topics that prepare you for work between the current session and the next, such as cycle review.